-Communication between Board members and the Secretariat will generally be by email.
+Communication between board members and the Secretariat will normally be by email.

-Unless otherwise requested, the Secretariat will send all necessary documentation related to Board business directly to the Board member or their designated alternate (if applicable, as per 17.2).
-In addition, each Board member may designate one additional communication focal point authorized to receive documentation.
-It is the responsibility of the Board member, designated alternate, or communications focal point to make any further distribution of documents to members of their constituency.
+Unless otherwise requested, the Secretariat will send all necessary documentation related to Board business directly to the board member or their designated alternate (if applicable.)
+In addition, each board member may, from time to time, designate one additional communication focal point authorized to receive documentation.
+It is the responsibility of the board member, designated alternate, or communications focal point to make any further distribution of documents to members of their constituency.